sr093906/Immortal-Maldomains/README.md

 So-called malicious domains curated from sources that only update occassionaly or already died.
 I therefore regard these maldoamins 'immortal'.

+The domains' availability was checked by PyFunceble Project.

 DNSBL - community project discontinued by RiskAnalytics

 Baddboyz Hosts